 The very fine, soft belly hair can be groomed with a slicker brush.
 If long-haired cats are not groomed regularly, they will develop mats, especially in the front armpits and in the belly area, and they will shed hair that sticks to furniture and clothes, Miller said.

-“I like flea combs, slicker brushes, and Furminator-type brushes,” Brunt said.
+“I like flea combs, slicker brushes, and Furminator-type brushes,” Brunt says.

 Flea combs show whether your cat has fleas and remove flea dirt.
 Slicker brushes are great for untangling mats.
 And Furminator-type brushes remove dead undercoat hairs.